Brown-University-Library/django_template_42_project/README.md

 This template project has references to `foo_project` and `foo_app`.

-The instructions below show how to use the template to create a project named `x_project` with an app `x_app`.
+The instructions below show how to use the template-repo to create a project named `x_project` with an app `x_app`.

 ```
 $ mkdir ./x_project_stuff